Activists in Europe mark the anniversary of Mahsa Amini’s death in police custody in Iran

 LONDON (AP) — Hundreds gathered in central London on Saturday to mark the anniversary of the death of Mahsa Amini, the 22-year-old Kurdish-Iranian woman who died in police custody in Iran last year, sparking worldwide protests against the country’s conservative Islamic theocracy.

 Chanting “Women!
 Life!
 Freedom!,” the crowds held her portrait and rallied around the memory of a young woman who died on Sept.
 16, 2022, after she was arrested for allegedly violating Iran’s mandatory headscarf law.
-Similar protests took place in Rome and Berlin.
+Similar protests took place in Italy, Germany and France.

 In Iran, authorities sought to prevent the anniversary from reigniting the protests that gripped the country last year.
 Amini’s father was detained outside his home after the family indicated that they planned to gather at her grave for a traditional service of commemoration, the Kurdish rights group Hengaw said.
 People in downtown Tehran reported a heavy security presence, and security forces were seen in western Iran, where the Kurdish minority staged large protests last year.